Bravia (brand): Region locking

 Sony TVs sold in 2019 and earlier are region locked, which limited apps and media to be playable only in the same region that the TV was purchased from.
-However, as of 2020, with the release of the H series BRAVIA TVs, this is no longer the case, and any language can now be selected.
+However, as of 2020, with the release of the H series Bravia TVs, this is no longer the case, and any language can now be selected.

 Language table

-The two letters after the Sony TV codename in the build number denote the region.
+The two letters after the Sony TV codename in the build number denote the region (Japan, USA-Canada, South America, Europe, Pacific-Asia, China, Hong Kong, Taiwan).